Four or five days per week, (£26,358 – £32,954 FTE), permanent

 This is our normal selection process.
 Some roles may have a slightly different process and you will be advised in advance of any changes.

 All selection is currently being done via Zoom whilst COVID-19 measures are in place.

-We would particularly like to encourage applications from people of colour / black or brown people and people most impacted by climate change or impacted by other kinds of environmental, social, and economic injustice who are currently under-represented in the climate and environmental movements in the UK.
+We would particularly like to encourage applications from people of colour and people most impacted by climate change or impacted by other kinds of environmental, social, and economic injustice who are currently under-represented in the climate and environmental movements in the UK.

 About Friends of the Earth Scotland

 Friends of the Earth Scotland is Scotland’s leading environmental campaigning group, working to help people in Scotland look after the planet for everyone’s future.